Davethepitt/Playwriting-Templates-For-LibreOffice/README.md

 ## Details

+- To use the template open a new document in LibreOffice then click on Styles > Load Styles from Template.
+Click "From File" and select the template file in this repo.
 - All fonts are in Courier New.
 Due to licensing of that font it is not included here.
 - All styles are in their own Inherited Styles section called "Playwriting Stylesheet".
 If you cannot see this open the styles in Libre Office and close up the Default Paragraph Style.